tangrams/tangram-tutorial/src/Assets/markdown/styling.md

 Essentially anything within the `properties` section can be used as a valid `text_source` as long as it is a string.
 If we use `text_source: name` as in the example below, Tangram will match the `name` property in the geojson and serve that as a label.

 <div class='alert-message'>
 All valid GeoJSON and TopoJSON files have a type member with the name "properties" - it's not something particular to the GeoJSON file we are using in this example.
+Mapbox Vector Tiles also have a "properties" member.
 </div>

 [section]